How to Write a Story for Children in 14 Steps

 Develop your characters

 Hopefully, by now you should have a clear story idea to work on.
 The next part is to think carefully about the characters you want to include in your story.
+Characters are one of the most important elements of a story.

 Don’t over-complicate this step by including too many characters.
 We suggest choosing one or two main characters to focus on in your story.
 When developing your character/s, you might want to think about the following in detail: